 The PPO medical coverage option provides the highest level of coverage and offers the most flexibility.
 Employees enrolled in the PPO may seek care from both network and out-of-network providers.

 One of three available Medical Plan options, the preferred provider organization (PPO) option provides the highest level of coverage and offers the most flexibility.
-The PPO is the only medical option that includes out-of-network benefits, offering employees the freedom to seek care from both network and out-of-network providers.
+The PPO is the only medical option available through the Board of Pensions that includes out-of-network benefits, offering employees the freedom to seek care from both network and out-of-network providers.

 As part of our commitment to wholeness and mutual care, the Medical Plan is designed to promote shared responsibility for healthcare costs.
 PPO deductibles are based on salaries so those with the greatest resources may help those with the least.

 Read more details about costs to PPO participants.

 The PPO includes unique features — available with all Medical Plan options — that provide exceptional value and promote well-being and wholeness.

 All three medical options also include care navigation, provided in partnership with Quantum Health.
 Care navigation guides members and their covered family members to high-quality care and helps them make the most of their medical benefits.
 It enhances the value of medical benefits through the Board of Pensions — at no additional cost to the member or employer.